awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-getting-started.md

 1. Choose **Associate**\.
 **Note**
 One subnet association is enough for clients to access a VPC's entire network if authorization rules allow it\.
-Additional subnets provide high availability in case one of the zones goes down\.
+You can associate additional subnets to provide high availability in case one of the zones goes down\.

 ## Step 4: Authorize Clients to Access a Network<a name="cvpn-getting-started-rules"></a>